Reference docs for the Poly Domains#

 The QQ domain represents the rationals \(\mathbb{Q}\) as a

-in the domain system (see Introducing the Domains of the poly module).
+Domain in the domain system (see Introducing the Domains of the poly module).

-created from an expression with rational
+By default a Poly created from an expression with rational

 coefficients will have the domain QQ: